Kathy Beale

-Character creation
+Creation

 Background

 Kathy Beale was one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Kathy was a member of the first family of EastEnders, the Beales and Fowlers.
 Holland took the inspiration for some of the series' earliest characters from his own London family and background.
 Kathy's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.